 How to Save Money on a Trip to EuropeWith a little bit of planning, a trip to Europe can be surprisingly affordable.

 A Travel Guide to London, EnglandRead on for a visitor's guide to transportation, dining, hotels and the top attractions in London.

 Goodell: We Could See An NFL Team In Europe In 5 YearsThe NFL is the most popular sports league in the United States; and with an average attendance of 67,591, they are looking to expand overseas to Europe.

 Former Obama Adviser David Axelrod Stumbles In British ElectionDavid Axelrod stumbles out of the gate after his first meeting with British Labour Party leaders.

 Sinn Fein Leader Arrested Over 1972 IRA KillingGerry Adams is being questioned on suspicion he ordered the death of a Belfast widow who was thought by the IRA to be a British spy.

 Keidel: NFL Mansions And ExpansionsForever high on hubris, the sport is pondering extra games, playoff teams, and new franchises, perhaps in London or Los Angeles.
 And it feels like all are in the name of profit, not principle.

 Study: Predicting Violence In Psychopaths Is 'No More Than Chance'A new study says that predicting how likely a psychopath is to commit another crime after being freed from jail is 'no more than chance'.

-The thirst for additional wealth among the NFL owners simply cannot be slaked, and therefore those in charge of such decisions will likely push hard to move a team there if it results in even $1 more net per year.
+Sports Verdict: Should The NFL Have A Team In London?The thirst for additional wealth among the NFL owners simply cannot be slaked, and therefore those in charge of such decisions will likely push hard to move a team there if it results in even $1 more net per year.
 The question is, should an NFL team move to London?